 14. Use coupons.
 When planning a date night or a girl’s night out, bring a coupon with you in order to save on the cost of your meal.
 Coupons can be found online for many restaurants on their websites, by signing up for their email newsletters, or by searching sites like retailmenot.com.

 15. Ditch cable.
 Cutting the cord is not as difficult as it once was.
-With a variety of streaming services available in addition to streaming devices such as the Roku (full review here), you can completely eliminate your cable bill while still watching many of your favorite shows.
-Your TV, DVD player or gaming system may be a free or cheap option for accessing your favorite streaming services (here’s how we used to do it before we purchased a Roku).
+With a variety of streaming services available in addition to streaming devices such as the Roku, you can completely eliminate your cable bill while still watching many of your favorite shows.
+Your TV, DVD player or gaming system may be a free or cheap option for accessing your favorite streaming services.

 16. Plan ahead.
 Opt for the crockpot instead of the takeout menu.
 With a bit of planning ahead, you can avoid cooking on those busy nights while still serving a home cooked meal.
 Crockpot recipes are plentiful on Pinterest.
 But consider taking crockpot cooking a step further by making your own crockpot freezer meals.
 Do the work once, and dinner is taken care of for several nights!

 17. Marked down meat.
 The cost of meat eats up a significant portion of most of our grocery budgets.
 Consider purchasing marked down meats in order to lower this expense.
 This tip doesn’t only apply for poor quality meats – even grass fed beef gets marked down 50% or more at certain retailers.

 18. Keep snacks in the car.
 Keep healthy snacks in the car in order to fend off hunger-induced unplanned drive-thru runs.
 Pack your own DIY portioned snack bags filled with nonperishable snacks like granola, pretzels or dried fruit.
 I actually just made some trail mix tonight and packed a few snack bags for the car and I’m sure it’ll save us money in the coming weeks!